franciscafalaise/franciscafalaise/README.md

 ## Projects

 ### SQL Injection Lab

-- Demonstrated how weak input validation leads to vulnerabilities
+- Identified how weak input validation leads to vulnerabilities
 - Used `OR 1=1` and `&& whoami` to simulate attacks
 - Documented detection and prevention strategies

 ### Network Troubleshooting Lab (Cisco Packet Tracer)

 - Diagnosed and resolved wireless connectivity issues
 - Verified SSID, DHCP, router configuration, and IP addressing
 - Used `ping` and `ipconfig` to identify root cause